BetterThanTomorrow/calva/docs/site/custom-commands.md

 ## Custom REPL hover snippets

 Calva supports custom snippets that will display their result inside the tooltip.
+They will only work when connected to a repl, since they eval code in it.
 This is mostly useful for tooling authors that want to integrate with calva.
 Be careful with these, since they will be executed anytime Calva displays a tooltip.
 So they should be fast and probably not have any sideeffects.

 The hover snippets accept the same inputs as the Custom REPL Commands, except for the hotkey: